Katha, Myanmar

 Katha (/my/; ၵၢတ်ႇသႃႇ), sometimes also spelled Kathar, is a town in Sagaing Region, Myanmar (Burma), on the west side of the Irrawaddy River on a bluff with an average elevation of 124 m.
 Most of the town is more than 10 m above the river.
 Katha is known for having inspired Kyauktada, the fictional setting of George Orwell's Burmese Days.

 Etymology

-The historian Than Tun states that Katha is a Shan-origin name meaning "Mulberry Market."
+According to the historian Than Tun, "Katha" is a Shan-origin name meaning "Mulberry Market".

-James George Scott noted in 1900 that local etymologists believed Katha came from the Kachin name Kasa, meaning a "place of festival," but he criticizes this as "it is practically certain that it was called Katha before there were any Kachins in the neighbourhood."
+James George Scott noted in 1900 that local etymologists believed that "Katha" came from the Kachin name "Kasa", meaning a "place of festival", but he criticizes this theory stating that "it is practically certain that it was called Katha before there were any Kachins in the neighbourhood".